 Crane Lake is a moderately deep lake compared to many lakes in Alberta.
-Compared to shallower lakes, Crane Lake appears relatively clear, with an average Secchi depth = 2.8 meters.
-In 2007, light penetrated to an average 12% of the total lake depth (Table 1), thus algal growth was limited to the top layers of the lake.
-As algae grew throughout the summer, water clarity declined by 0.5 m over the late summer (Secchi disk depth = 2.3m on 20 September).
-Water clarity was at a maximum in August (Secchi disk depth = 3.3 m).
-The maximum water clarity occurred during maximum algal biomass (Figure 5) and may reflect the removal of suspended particles by algae.
+Compared to shallower lakes, Crane Lake appears relatively clear, with an average Secchi depth = 4.0 meters.
+In 2008, light penetrated to an average 15% of the total lake depth (Table 1), thus algal growth was limited to the top layers of the lake.
+As algae grew throughout the summer, water clarity declined by 2.0 m over the late summer, decreasing from a maximum of 5.0m on 3 July to a minimum of 3.0m on 6 September.
 Water clarity in Crane Lake has remained relatively constant over the past 16 years.